 Multiple regulatory frameworks are converging to make AI governance non-optional:

 EU AI Act: The most comprehensive AI regulation globally.
-High-risk AI rules take full effect August 2, 2026 — requiring risk management systems, data governance, technical documentation, human oversight, and accuracy/robustness testing for AI used in credit scoring, lending, and insurance.
+The original high-risk AI deadline of August 2, 2026 is under active revision.
+Both the European Parliament and Council support postponing core high-risk obligations to December 2, 2027 for standalone systems and August 2, 2028 for AI embedded in regulated products; political agreement in trilogue is expected by June 2026.
+When in force, requirements will cover risk management systems, data governance, technical documentation, human oversight, and accuracy/robustness testing for AI used in credit scoring, lending, and insurance.
 Member states must establish at least one AI regulatory sandbox.

 OCC SR 11-7: The Office of the Comptroller of the Currency continues to apply its foundational model risk management guidance to AI tools, requiring governance frameworks with clear roles, thorough validation, and lifecycle documentation.
 Community banks have flexibility to tailor practices to their risk exposure.